 Manufacturing and providing service for our nuclear imaging cameras is highly dependent upon the availability of certain suppliers; thereby making us vulnerable to supply problems and price fluctuations that could harm our business.
 Our manufacturing process within Diagnostic Imaging, and our warranty and post-warranty camera support business, rely on a limited number of third parties to supply certain key components and manufacture our products.
 Alternative sources of production and supply may not be readily available or may take several months to scale-up and develop effective production processes.
 If a disruption in the availability of parts or in the operations of our suppliers were to occur, our ability to have gamma cameras built as well as our ability to provide support could be materially adversely affected.
 In certain cases, we have developed backup plans and have alternative procedures should we experience a disruption.
-However, if these plans are unsuccessful or if we have a single source, delays in the production and support costs, which could significantly harm our business and results of operations.
+However, if these plans are unsuccessful or if we have a single source, delays in the production and support of our gamma cameras for an extended period of time could cause a loss of revenue and/or higher production and support costs, which could significantly harm our business and results of operations.